-The assumption behind this study is that the Bible is the revealed Word of God, made known to the writers supernaturally, transcribed by them through the guiding hand of God, and preserved by him through to our present time.
-It is accepted that the personality, or lack of education etc. of the writer, as well as the entrance of errors over the years of transmission, may have affected the text, but in no way has this affected the truths which God wishes to reveal.
+The Bible is the revealed Word of God, made known to the authors supernaturally, transcribed by them through the guiding hand of God, and preserved by Him through to our present time.
+It is accepted that the personality, or lack of education etc. of the author, as well as the entrance of some errors in transmission, may have affected the text, but in no way has this affected the truths which God wishes to reveal.

-Many believers rest on 2 Timothy 3:16 as their basis for Biblical interpretation: "All scripture is profitable for teaching".
-We commonly hold that all we require is our Bible, prayerfully read, and the truth is ours through the power of the Spirit of Christ.
-It is believed that all parts of the Bible, prayerfully approached, will release a truth for blessing.
+Many a preacher has rested on 2 Timothy 3:16 for Biblical interpretation: "All scripture is profitable for teaching".
+It is commonly held that all we require is our Bible, prayerfully read, and the truth is ours through the power of the Holy Spirit.
+It is also commonly held that all parts of the Bible, prayerfully approached, will release a truth for blessing.

-For this very reason the Holy Spirit has empowered "some to be apostles, some to be prophets, some to be evangelists, some to be pastors and teachers, to prepare God's people for works of service, so that the body of Christ may be built up, until we all reach unity in the faith and in the knowledge of the Son of God", Eph.4:11-13.
-This is not to suggest that the Bible is only for expert theologians, but it does mean that a right understanding and application of the scriptures demands a competent gifted ministry of the Word.
+It is for this very reason that the Holy Spirit has empowered "some to be apostles, some to be prophets, some to be evangelists, some to be pastors and teachers, to prepare God's people for works of service, so that the body of Christ may be built up, until we all reach unity in the faith and in the knowledge of the Son of God", Eph.4:11-13.
+This is not to suggest that the Bible is only for expert theologians, but it does mean that a right understanding and application of the scriptures demands competent and gifted ministers of the Word.

-The Old Testament is the section of scripture most roughly treated.
+The Old Testament is prone to flawed interpretation.
 There are those who simply set it aside as if it has nothing to say.
-Others use it as a mine to promote the most fanciful of theologies.
+Yet, the Old Testament is scripture:

-The other misuse of the Old Testament is to use it as scripture, but use it wrongly.
+At the same time, there are those who treat the Old Testament as scripture, but use it wrongly.
 If we accept the Old Testament as the Word of God we are faced with the problem of unlocking its relevance for us today.
-The two most favored methods, both of which a very dangerous, are as follows:
+The two most favoured methods are analogy and association:

 The above methods require a fertile imagination and little else.
 There is no control on the conclusions arrived at and therefore everyone ends up arriving at different conclusions.

 1. Where the meaning cannot be stated with any certainty we have to be honest enough to simply set it aside and admit we do not know its meaning.
-To treat a difficult passage fairly, a believer must admit this limitation, and say so plainly, otherwise they will lead themselves and others astray by manufacturing a word from God.
+To treat a difficult passage fairly, a preacher must admit this limitation, and say so plainly, otherwise they will lead themselves, and others, astray by manufacturing a word from God.

 3. With promises and commands made to certain people at certain times, we must avoid the temptation of extending them uncritically beyond their time and situation.
 The promise or command given to that person/s may reveal how God deals with people in general, but often it does not.
 Often it simply tells us that God promised something to someone at a certain point of time in history.
 It may not have any bearing on us at all.

 Jesus said this to His disciples, "these things I have spoken to you while I am still with you.
 But the counsellor, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you", Jn.14:25-26.
-Quite clearly his promise to remind the disciples of what he said, was a promise to them only.
+Quite clearly, Jesus' promise that he will remind the disciples of what he said, is a promise to them only.
 The scriptures are the result of that promise being fulfilled.
 There are many other promises and commands that do not go beyond the time they were uttered.

 Four steps in Biblical interpretation